melato/lxdops/README.md

 - user.yaml
 ```

-- clone the alp/copy container snapshot
+- clone alp/copy, just like dev
-- clone the dev home@test filesystem and attach it as /home
+- attach /home, by cloning it from *dev*'s home@test
-- add the user again
+- add a user, just like dev

 # Description

-lxdops launches, copies, and deletes *instances*.
+lxdops launches, copies, and deletes *lxdops instances*.

-An **instance** is:
+An lxdops **instance** is:
 - An LXD container
 - A set of ZFS filesystems
 - A set of disk devices that are in these filesystems and are attached to the container (via a profile)
+- An LXD profile that specifies the attached disk devices

 A Yaml instance configuration file specifies how to launch and configure an instance.
 It specifies:
 - packages to install in the container
 - LXD profiles to attach to the container
-- ZFS Filesystems to create and zfs properties for those filesystems
+- ZFS Filesystems to create and zfs properties for these filesystems
-- Disk Devices to create and attach to the container
+- Disk Devices in these filesystems that are attached to the container
 - An LXD profile to create with the instance devices
 - scripts to run in the container
 - files to push to the container